mo7amedaliEbaid/saudi_interview/interview/general.md

    <img src="https://github.com/mo7amedaliEbaid/dart-flutter-interview-questions/blob/b3f2edbccd35b594ea589729248c3d4b322938ca/assets/flutt.png" width="770" />
 </p>

 - Flutter is designed as an extensible, layered system.
 It exists as a series of independent libraries that each depend on the underlying layer.
-No layer has privileged access to the layer below, and every part of the framework level is designed to be optional and replaceable.
+- No layer has privileged access to the layer below, and every part of the framework level is designed to be optional and replaceable.

 #### Embedder.
 - The Embedder acts as a bridge between Flutter and the host platform, facilitating integration with operating systems such as Android and iOS.
-It manages the communication between Flutter and the native environment, allowing Flutter apps to interact seamlessly with platform-specific features and APIs.
+- It manages the communication between Flutter and the native environment, allowing Flutter apps to interact seamlessly with platform-specific features and APIs.
 - To the underlying operating system, Flutter applications are packaged in the same way as any other native application.
-A platform-specific embedder provides an entrypoint; coordinates with the underlying operating system for access to services like rendering surfaces, accessibility, and input; and manages the message event loop.
-The embedder is written in a language that is appropriate for the platform: currently Java and C++ for Android, Objective-C/Objective-C++ for iOS and macOS, and C++ for Windows and Linux.
-Using the embedder, Flutter code can be integrated into an existing application as a module, or the code may be the entire content of the application.
-Flutter includes a number of embedders for common target platforms, but other embedders also exist.
+- A platform-specific embedder provides an entrypoint; coordinates with the underlying operating system for access to services like rendering surfaces,
+- accessibility, and input; and manages the message event loop.
+The embedder is written in a language that is appropriate for the platform:
+- currently Java and C++ for Android, Objective-C/Objective-C++ for iOS and macOS, and C++ for Windows and Linux.
+- Using the embedder, Flutter code can be integrated into an existing application as a module, or the code may be the entire content of the application.
+- Flutter includes a number of embedders for common target platforms, but other embedders also exist.

 #### Engine.
 - At the core of Flutter's runtime is the Engine, implemented in C++.
-This component handles the low-level tasks essential for app execution, including rendering, input handling, and threading.
+This component handles the low-level tasks essential for app execution,
+- including rendering, input handling, and threading.
 The Engine is responsible for efficiently executing Dart code and managing communication with the Embedder.
-Its architecture allows Flutter to achieve high performance and smooth animations across diverse platforms.
+- Its architecture allows Flutter to achieve high performance and smooth animations across diverse platforms.
 - At the core of Flutter is the Flutter engine, which is mostly written in C++ and supports the primitives necessary to support all Flutter applications.
-The engine is responsible for rasterizing composited scenes whenever a new frame needs to be painted.
-It provides the low-level implementation of Flutter’s core API, including graphics (through Impeller on iOS and coming to Android, and Skia on other platforms) text layout, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.
+- The engine is responsible for rasterizing composited scenes whenever a new frame needs to be painted.
+It provides the low-level implementation of
+- Flutter’s core API, including graphics (through Impeller on iOS and coming to Android, and Skia on other platforms) text layout,
+- file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.
 - The engine is exposed to the Flutter framework through dart:ui, which wraps the underlying C++ code in Dart classes.
-This library exposes the lowest-level primitives, such as classes for driving input, graphics, and text rendering subsystems.
+- This library exposes the lowest-level primitives, such as classes for driving input, graphics, and text rendering subsystems.

 #### Framework.
 - The Framework, built with the Dart programming language, provides a comprehensive set of pre-designed widgets and abstractions for building user interfaces.
-Following a reactive and declarative paradigm, developers describe the UI as a function of the current state, allowing for expressive and flexible UI development.
-The Framework also includes libraries and tools for app logic, making it an integral part of the Flutter architecture.
+- Following a reactive and declarative paradigm, developers describe the UI as a function of the current state, allowing for expressive and flexible UI development.
+- The Framework also includes libraries and tools for app logic, making it an integral part of the Flutter architecture.

 - Typically, developers interact with Flutter through the Flutter framework, which provides a modern, reactive framework written in the Dart language.
-It includes a rich set of platform, layout, and foundational libraries, composed of a series of layers.
+- It includes a rich set of platform, layout, and foundational libraries, composed of a series of layers.
 Working from the bottom to the top, we have:

-- Basic foundational classes, and building block services such as animation, painting, and gestures that offer commonly used abstractions over the underlying foundation.
+- Basic foundational classes, and building block services such as animation, painting, and gestures that offer commonly used abstractions
+- over the underlying foundation.
 - The rendering layer provides an abstraction for dealing with layout.
 With this layer, you can build a tree of renderable objects.
-You can manipulate these objects dynamically, with the tree automatically updating the layout to reflect your changes.
+- You can manipulate these objects dynamically, with the tree automatically updating the layout to reflect your changes.
 - The widgets layer is a composition abstraction.
 Each render object in the rendering layer has a corresponding class in the widgets layer.
-In addition, the widgets layer allows you to define combinations of classes that you can reuse.
-This is the layer at which the reactive programming model is introduced.
+- In addition, the widgets layer allows you to define combinations of classes that you can reuse.
+This is the layer at which the reactive programming model is
+- introduced.
-- The Material and Cupertino libraries offer comprehensive sets of controls that use the widget layer’s composition primitives to implement the Material or iOS design languages.
+- The Material and Cupertino libraries offer comprehensive sets of controls that use the widget layer’s composition primitives to implement the Material or iOS
+- design languages.
-- The Flutter framework is relatively small; many higher-level features that developers might use are implemented as packages, including platform plugins like camera and webview, as well as platform-agnostic features like characters, http, and animations that build upon the core Dart and Flutter libraries.
-Some of these packages come from the broader ecosystem, covering services like in-app payments, Apple authentication, and animations.
+- The Flutter framework is relatively small; many higher-level features that developers might use are implemented as packages,
+- including platform plugins like camera and webview, as well as platform-agnostic features like characters, http,
+- and animations that build upon the core Dart and Flutter libraries.
+Some of these packages come from the broader ecosystem, covering services
+- like in-app payments, Apple authentication, and animations.

 ### 1- What is a typedef ?
-- In Dart , typedef or (function types alias) helps to define pointer to excute code within memory.
+- In Dart , typedef or (function types alias) helps to define pointer to execute code within memory.
 - typedef can be used as a pointer that references a function.
 - It is a type alias allows you to provide a new name for an existing data type into your program.
 - Type alias don't create a new types , they simply provide a new name to an existing type.